rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 _Available as of v2.3.0_

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, Rancher uses RKE (the Rancher Kubernetes Engine) to provision the Kubernetes custom cluster on your existing infrastructure.

 You can use a mix of Linux and Windows hosts as your cluster nodes.
 Windows nodes can only be used for deploying workloads, while Linux nodes are required for cluster management.

 You can only add Windows nodes to a cluster if Windows support is enabled.
 Windows support can be enabled for new custom clusters that use Kubernetes 1.15+ and the Flannel network provider.
 Windows support cannot be enabled for existing clusters.

+> Windows clusters have more requirements than Linux clusters.
+For example, Windows nodes must have 50 GB of disk space.
+Make sure your Windows cluster fulfills all of the [requirements.](#requirements-for-windows-clusters)

 For a summary of Kubernetes features supported in Windows, see the Kubernetes documentation on [supported functionality and limitations for using Kubernetes with Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#supported-functionality-and-limitations) or the [guide for scheduling Windows containers in Kubernetes](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/).